Darokahn/myProgrammingLanguage/strongIdeas/composition.md

 Via this pattern, `struct character` effectively inherits the members of `point`.

 Note that in this case, we would not say that the character *is* a position; We would say they *Have* a position.
 However, this distinction isn't super important under the routing pattern!
-You can choose to route either only one member and say the object *is* that member, or route several members and say it *has* all those members.
+You can choose to route either only one member and say the object *is* that member, or route several members and say it *has* all those members.Just as well, you can conceptually say it *is* the first type you route, while only *having* the rest.
+The difference is trivial, and you generally only need to think about how to pragmatically solve your problem.
+If you just use the feature in the obvious way, you will use composition where appropriate and inheritence where appropriate.

 # A struct can substitute to any of its members, allowing it to be implicitly converted to that type via substitution.